tinitiateprime/postgresql/postgresql-ddl-constraints.md

 # DDL - Constraints
 * In PostgreSQL, Data Definition Language (DDL) constraints are rules applied to the structure of a database table.
 * These constraints ensure data integrity and consistency by enforcing certain conditions on the data being inserted, updated, or deleted in the table.
+* These constraints are applied to columns when the table is created or altered.

 ## Here are the common types of DDL constraints in PostgreSQL:
 ### NOT NULL Constraint: